calebmsword/javascript-notes/deep-clone.md

 Sharing the prototype with the original requires trust.
 But `structuredClone` uses an algorithm which affords minimul trust.
 If your prototype is that of a native JavaScript API, then `structuredClone` can guarantee that the methods in the prototype access data safely with `this` and arguments passed to the function.
 An unrecognized prototype might not do the same, so `structuredClone` errs on the side of caution.
 Unrecognized prototypes are not inherited in the clone.

 I have mixed feelings on `structuredClone`'s refusal to inherit unrecognized prototypes.
-More than anything, I think it is unfortunate that `structuredClone` naively borrows the structured clone algorithm when there is a need for a less strict API for cloning.
 I wish the function had been named something different and could optionally be run in a mode that always copies the prototype.

 ### deep clone and WeakMaps and WeakSets

 WeakMaps and WeakSets should not be cloned.
 WeakMaps and WeakSets contain weak references to the objects given to them, meaning that the object can still get garbage collected in the future.
 Suppose we tried to clone the data in a WeakMap, and one of its objects is about to get garbage-collected.
 Should the clone have this data?
 Should it ignore it?
 Whatever the answer should be, we cannot know if something will be garbage-collected anyway since the JavaScript specification does not expose this information.

-`structuredClone` throws if you try to clone WeakMaps or WeakSets, which is a good choice.
-It is not actually not possible anyway because WeakMaps and WeakSets do not provide methods for iterating over all of their data.
+`structuredClone` throws if you try to clone WeakMaps or WeakSets, which is one of the few restrictions of `structuredClone` this is also correct for the general use case.
+It is not even possible anyway, because WeakMaps and WeakSets do not provide methods for iterating over all of their data.

 ### deep clone and JavaScript APIs